 All ladies in the parish ultimately belong to the Altar Society by virtue of being registered with the rectory.
 This group provides a lifeline for the parish.
 They oversee the Goodwill Store, clean the church, serve funeral dinners, and host one of our parish’s most successful traditions...the Fall Bazaar complete with a turkey dinner and the Gingerbread House Store.
 If you like action and results consider being involved with this group.

 If you are looking for fellowship and service consider joining one of the most active groups in the Pittsburg community...the Knights of Columbus.
 This group is for men 18 years of age and older who are practicing Catholics.
-Activities include involvement with pro life events, Pennies from Heaven (disaster relief ), Annual Lenten Friday night Fish Fry, Tootsie Roll sales to benefit the mentally challenged, a pancake feed for homecoming, 2 hours of adoration on Fridays from 2:00 to 4:00 a.m., Chili Feed for Crawford County service organizations every Martin Luther King, Jr. holiday, cemetery mowing, and the Knights of Columbus Towers.
+Activities include involvement with pro life events, Pennies from Heaven (disaster relief ), Annual Lenten Friday night Fish Fry, Tootsie Roll sales to benefit the mentally challenged, a pancake feed for homecoming, 2 hours of adoration on Fridays from 2:00 to 4:00 a.m., Chili Feed for Crawford County service organizations every Martin Luther King, Jr. holiday, sponsorship of Boy Scouts, cemetery mowing, and the Knights of Columbus Towers.
 Business meetings are held the first Monday of each month.
 You can be as involved as you want to be with this group!

 Adoption awareness committee seeks to promote the Catholic belief that all life is a gift to be treasured and protected.
 Adoption builds families and provides sanctifying choices for mothers with unplanned pregnancies. "the committee accomplishes this by organizing a mass during November which is adoption awareness month.